securitytxt/security-txt/draft-foudil-securitytxt.md

 # Security Considerations

+Because of the use of URIs and well-known resources, security considerations of
-In addition to the security considerations of {{!RFC8615}}, the following considerations apply.
+{{!RFC3986}} and {{!RFC8615}} apply here, in addition to the considerations outlined below.

 ## Compromised Files and Incident Response {#compromise}